Noom Diet Plan Review

 The Noom diet plan service doesn’t include a meal plan in the set price.
 You can add-on a meal plan option that’s delivered in 2-week increments.

-Noom categorizes food into color groups: Red, Yellow, or Green.
-Red foods are foods with the most calories and least nutrients, with the brand suggesting that you can eat 25% of these foods.
+Noom categorizes food into color groups: Orange, Yellow, or Green.
+Orange foods are foods with the most calories and least nutrients, with the brand suggesting that you can eat 25% of these foods.
 Examples of these foods are some of my favorites like french fries, pizza, nuts, cakes, and full-fat dairy.

 Noom Yellow Foods are foods that are not extremely low or high in calories but are in the middle.
 This includes foods such as lean meats, low-fat dairy, and beans.